ultrasoundmoney/mev-boost-relay/docs/optimistic/an-optimistic-weekend.md

 <img src="img/perpubkey.png"  width="700">

 This figure shows 2 different pubkeys (anonymized). `pubkey a` saw their average duration drop from 339ms to 201ms – a 40% reduction. `pubkey b` dropped from 178ms to 42ms, which is a much larger 76% reduction.
 Clearly, `pubkey b` benefited more from optimistic relaying. `pubkey a` is not in Europe (where ultra sound relay is located), while `pubkey b` is.
-This could provide evidence for the continental collocation theory, but it could also be explained if the builders have very different networking connections to the relay (e.g., `pubkey b` could have a higher bandwidth connection).
+This could provide evidence for the continental colocation theory, but it could also be explained if the builders have very different networking connections to the relay (e.g., `pubkey b` could have a higher bandwidth connection).
 Lastly, we examine the per-pubkey mean submission duration before and after optimistic relaying.

 <img src="img/table2.png"  width="700">